 Ms. Marquardt was named Vice Chair of the MTC Board of Directors in 2008.
 Ms. Marquardt practiced law from 1977 to 2007.
 She handled a wide range of civil cases and developed an expertise in estate planning.
 She has served on many community boards in the areas of education, legal services delivery, and civil rights.
 Ms. Marquardt has been an MTC board member since 1980.
 In 2007 she became MTC’s economic & social development director.

-Mr. Jones is president of Education & Workforce Policy and serves as the president of the MTC Institute.
+Mr. Jones is president of Education & Workforce Policy.
+A nationally recognized expert in the workforce development field, Jones has over thirty years of organizational management and public policy experience in the training and education field.
 He served as president and CEO of the National Alliance of Business and served twice as assistant secretary of labor for the U.S. Department of Labor.

 Mr. McKernan currently serves as the senior advisor to the U.S. Chamber of Commerce and U.S. Chamber of Commerce Foundation, and is the former governor of Maine.
 He brings a wealth of knowledge in education having served as CEO of one of the largest providers of postsecondary education in North America and chairman of the board of directors of the Foundation for Maine’s Community Colleges.
 In addition to serving as Maine’s governor, Mr. McKernan also served two terms in the U.S. Congress.